Author GuidelinesGuideline (PDF)

 ORGANIZATION AND STYLES OF MANUSCRIPTS

-Manuscripts have four types; Articles, Notes, Short Communications, and Mini Reviews
+Manuscripts have three types; Articles, Short Communications, and Mini Reviews

 Articles are reports of original, scientifically sound research.
 Articles should be structured under the section headings Introduction, Materials and Methods, Results, Discussion, Acknowledgment(s), and References.
 The standard length of a published Article should be six printed pages long including tables and figures, which is approximately the equivalent of a Word document of A4 pages of double-spaced 12 pt Times New Roman font.